Skip to main content

 Charis-Kairos (The Tears of Christ) painting

-Charis (Grace) Kairos (Time), takes the methods I developed for my Soliloquies series which exhibited my large scale works with Modernist master Georges Rouault’s paintings.
+Charis - Kairos, takes the methods I developed for my Soliloquies series which exhibited my large scale works with Modernist master Georges Rouault’s paintings.
 Taking Rouault’s indelible images as a cue, I decided to start with a dark background, to illumine the darkness with prismatic colors.
 I write in the introduction to the Four Gospels’ project by Crossway:

 Matthew—Consider the Lilies painting

-Matthew—Consider the Lilies Mineral Pigments, Gold, Platinum and Sumi on Kumohada, 48×60″ © Makoto Fujimura
+Matthew—Consider the Lilies Mineral Pigments, Gold, Platinum and Sumi on Kumohada, 48×60″, Copyright © 2011 Makoto Fujimura

 Prints (unsigned) are available here.